What is an IVF embryo transfer?

-The embryo transfer procedure with IVF is usually the last step of in-vitro fertilzation.
-The embryo transfer is very similar to a Pap smear for the woman and does not usually require you to have an empty stomach.
-There should be no pain involved and no sedation or other drugs are required.
+An embryo transfer procedure with IVF is usually the last step of in-vitro fertilization.
+The embryo transfer is very similar to a Pap smear and does not usually require you to have an empty stomach.
+There should not be pain involved and no sedation or other drugs are required.

 A small transfer catheter is loaded with the embryos and the physician passes it through the cervical opening up to the middle of the uterine cavity.
 Abdominal ultrasound is used simultaneously to watch the catheter tip advance to the proper location.